tlswg/tls-pake/draft-ietf-tls-pake.md

 enum {
     pake_spake2plus(0xTODO),      (65536) // Classical, augmented
     pake_cpace(0xTODO),           (65537) // Classical, symmetric
+    pake_oquake(0xTODO),          (65538) // PQ, symmetric
+    pake_cpaceoquake(0xTODO),     (65539) // Hybrid, symmetric
+    pake_cpaceoquakeplus(0xTODO), (65540) // Hybrid, augmented
 } ExtensionType;
 ~~~

-The exact contents of these extensions will be specified individually, but they all contain the following information in the ClientHello:
+The exact contents and message flows of these extensions will be
+specified individually, but they all contain the following information in the ClientHello:

 ~~~
 struct {